-How To Tuesday :: How to Keep Lettuce Fresh
+How to Keep Lettuce Fresh

 No more throwing away produce!
 Learn the the trick on how to keep lettuce fresh in your fridge without it wilting.

 Dish Count :: 1 Paper Towel, 1 Gallon Bag

 No more sea monsters in your fridge because you didn’t store your veggies properly!
 Before Ben moved in, losing lettuce to the environment of the fridge was always one of my biggest food storage sins.
 Between that, and losing bunches and bunches of cilantro – I thought I was just throwing money away!
 But once I figured out how to keep cilantro fresh for weeks from my mom, Ben showed me how to keep my lettuce fresh, too!

 First, unwrap your newly purchased lettuce from the store.
 Unwrap the first leaf of lettuce from the outside and discard it.
 Or feed it to your lettuce loving Labrador… like Huck.

 Next, grasp your head of lettuce like you’re palming a basketball.
 Resisting the urge to dunk it into whatever bin is nearest.
 With the stem at the bottom of the lettuce, using a firm whack, hit the lettuce onto the counter.